SEA

 Make sure to also scan your competitors’ websites to find content and keywords you might not have thought about yet.

 Quick sidenote, a Google Ads account is completely free, but to create one, you must add your information first.
-No worries, as long as you don’t run any campaigns, this won’t cost you anything.
+But don’t worry, as long as you don’t run any campaigns, this won’t cost you anything.

 Paid tools with free version